30-Year-Old Quarterback – Jacksonville Jaguars

 Chad Henne Contract Information:

-Signed a two-year contract with the Jaguars in March of 2014.
+Signed a two-year, $8 million contract with the Jaguars in February of 2016.

 To instantly reveal our fantasy analysis of every player – including Chad Henne – simply subscribe now.